The spectrality of Cantor-Moran measure and Fuglede's Conjecture: Introduction

 In particular, the associated Cantor-Moran measure $\mu_{\{R_n, B_n\}}$ is a spectral measure. \end{thmx} This result solves the spectrality of most Cantor-Moran measures supported inside the unit interval.
 However, many cases are still unknown, such as the support of $\mu_{\{R_n, B_n\}}$ is outside $[0,1]$.
 In the same paper, they showed that the spectral property of Moran measure is determined by the existence of equi-positive subsequence of $\{\nu_n\}$ under the assumption

 Simultaneously, they found that there exists a non-spectral measure $\mu_{\{2,B_n\}}$ satisfying $B_1=\{0,1\}$ and $B_n=3B_1(n\geq2)$, which also means that the equi-positive subsequence of $\{\nu_n\}$ may not exist under \eqref{(1.1')}.
-We aim to address the following question. \begin{qn} What Moran measure can guarantee the existence of equi-positive subsequence of $\{\nu_n\}$? \end{qn}
+We aim to address the following question.